mahshidaln/AI-for-music/README.md

 # AI-in-music

-This repository provides different resources on AI applications in music domain, including major topics, conferences, research institutes, and the major players in industry .
+This repository provides different resources on AI applications in the music domain, including but not limited to major topics, conferences, research institutes, and the major players in industry.

 ## Topics
 - Music Recommendation